teaminkling/base/README.md

 ## Build Instructions

 Describe exactly how to build this project from scratch.
-Keep in mind platform-specific instructions.

 ## Deploy

-Describe at least how _you_ are deploying this project so you can do it again.
+Describe at least how _you_ are deploying this project, so you can do it again.

 ## To-Do